leanprover/theorem_proving_in_lean4/induction_and_recursion.md

 variables.
 In [Section Dependent Pattern Matching](#dependent_pattern_matching), we will see that it is sometimes necessary to include explicit terms in patterns that are needed to make an expression type check, though they do not play a role in pattern matching.
-These are called "inaccessible patterns," for that reason.
+These are called "inaccessible patterns" for that reason.
 But we will not need to use such inaccessible patterns before [Section Dependent Pattern Matching](#dependent_pattern_matching).